If you are looking for tips on how to make your Twitch page look good or how to make your Twitch channel look professional, then look no further.

 They are usually used to display additional information regarding your stream.

-There is not a wrong answer for what information you should put on your Twitch panels, but they should go along some of these lines for example:
+There is no wrong answer for what information you should put on your Twitch panels, but they should go along some of these lines for example:

 Add “About” Information